rohanmaity123/docs/docs/how-to/python-crawl-website.md

-title: Python Crawl Website
+title: Crawl Website in Python

 ---

-# Python Crawl Website
+# Crawl Website in Python
 ---

 This page explains how to use Python and extract (title) information from a LIVE website.
 The code provided is fairly simple and to use it we need to be comfortable using a terminal and have basic programming knowledge.
 Resources and libraries used: